stacktw/stacktw.github.io/index.md

 * Help front-end and back-end developers transition to a full stack role.
 * Discuss and understand synergies between front-end and back-end frameworks.

+## Community Ownership

+* **Full Stack Developers Taiwan** is not the property of any individual or company.
+* The open source community owns this full stack community.

 ## Moderation Rules

 * Any company can post.
 * Jobs must be **Full Stack Developer.**
   * Cannot be Front-End, Back-End, or Mobile Developer.
 * Job posts must have salary information.

+## Contributors

 <br>